 The JO Supplement prescribes the minimum disclosures required for balances/transactions which are material to JO's.
-JO's can add additional disclosures at their discretion.
 In some cases, where the standards provide accounting policy options, the JO Code will prescribe which option the JO must adopt.

 The format of the JO Supplement which locates the accounting policies within the relevant notes is mandatory, however the actual placement within the note is not mandatory.